6 Sterling Way,

-But these events were few and far between and on regular film weeks, audiences were sparse and the with the size of the cinema working against it in the 1970’s, Rank closed the Regal Cinema as a full time cinema on 6th July 1972 with Charles Bronson in “Chato’s Land”.
+But stage events were few and far between and on regular film weeks, audiences were sparse and the with the size of the cinema working against it in the 1970’s, Rank closed the Regal Cinema as a full time cinema on 6th July 1972 with Charles Bronson in “Chato’s Land”.
 It was re-vamped with the orchestra stalls seating removed and the floor levelled, the building became a disco and live concert venue named the Sundown.
 Groups such as: Bob Marley & The Wailers,Roy Young Band, J. Geils Band, Hawkwind, Doctor John, Steppenwolf, T-Rex (December 1972), The Faces & Rod Stewart (December 1972), Elton John (on 22nd March 1973), The Who (December 1973), Stevie Wonder, Jackson Five, Diana Ross & the Supremes and The Groundhogs played this venue.

 However, this venture failed and on 24th March 1974 it re-opened as the Regal Cinema, using seating that had remained in situ in the circle.
 This also failed and the Regal Cinema screened its last films on 3rd August 1974 with a double bill British comedy programme Wilfrid Bramble in “Steptoe and Son” and Warren Mitchell in “Till Death Us Do Part”.

 The Regal Cinema was converted into a Top Rank Bingo Club and this lasted until 1985 when planning permission was granted for demolition and the wreckers moved in during November/December 1985.
 Right up to the end, the Rank Organisation had honoured the lease and kept all equipment in the theatre to full working order.
 Projectors were well oiled and run on a weekly basis just in case films returned, the stage revolve, curtains and screen were all there, even the Christie organ which was often still used at well attended concerts and to entertain the bingo players was in immaculate condition when the bull-dozers moved in.

 A Safeway supermarket was built on the site which became a Lidl supermarket.
 By 2018 it was in use by the Brazilian based United Church of the Kingdom of God as a ‘Help Centre’.